-- ⇒ The Issuer will report on the Use of Proceeds until bond maturity.
+- \Rightarrow The Issuer will report on the Use of Proceeds until bond maturity.
 The issuer report will be publicly available. - ⇒ The reporting will cover relevant information related to the allocation of Bond proceeds and to the expected sustainable benefits of the loans.
 The Issuer has also committed to report on material development related to the loans, including ESG controversies. - ⇒ The indicators selected by the Issuer are exhaustive with regards to allocation reporting.
-The indicators selected by the Issuer are clear and relevant and cover all expected benefits associated with the Eligible Categories. - \Rightarrow The issuer will report on allocation of proceeds and on social benefits at project level. - \Rightarrow The reporting methodology and assumptions used to report on social benefits of the Eligible Loans will be disclosed publicly.
+The indicators selected by the Issuer are clear and relevant and cover all expected benefits associated with the Eligible Categories. - \Rightarrow The issuer will report on allocation of proceeds and on environmental and social benefits at loan level. - ⇒ The reporting methodology and assumptions used to report on environmental and social benefits of the Eligible Loans will be disclosed publicly.